 - Require employees to request leave and get it approved by their supervisor five to 30 days before their time off to ensure proper coverage during their absence.

-- Make it clear if employees are not able to request time off during key business events that require them to be on-site, such as key project dates, system implementation dates, and budget or strategic planning periods.
+- Make it clear if employees cannot request time off during key business events that require them to be on-site—such as key project dates, system implementation dates, and budget or strategic planning periods.

-- Provide a limit to the number of people in one department that can be on PTO at a time.
+- Provide a limit to the number of staff in one department that can be on PTO simultaneously.

 - Require that individual or team performance and productivity are not impacted by employee absences based on your department’s performance standards, metrics, or KPIs.

-- Make sure it’s clear in your policy that flexible leave cannot be accrued, rolled over, or cashed out.
+- Ensure it’s clear that flexible leave cannot be accrued, rolled over, or cashed out.

 Offering unlimited PTO can improve employee morale and lead to increased productivity.
-In fact, according to a MetLife study, 72% of employees said that a company that offers unlimited PTO created a culture that showed a deeper level of care for employees.
+In fact, according to a Joblist survey, 82% of employees with unlimited PTO liked it.

-To avoid confusion with labor laws that mandate paid sick time, unlimited PTO should apply to vacation time only.
+If your state mandates paid sick time, it is advised that your unlimited PTO apply only to vacation or personal time.
 Several states mandate how much sick time must be provided to employees, and that bank of time should be tracked separately from vacation.
-Often, traditional PTO combines both, but unlimited PTO should only refer to vacation or personal time.
+Often, traditional PTO combines both, but unlimited PTO in these situations should only refer to vacation or personal time.

 Pay close attention if you’re in a state or locality that requires businesses to provide a minimum amount of sick leave, such as:

-- New York, which requires 40 hours per year earned sick time if you have between five and 99 employees, and 56 hours per year earned sick time if you have more than 100 employees
+- New York, which requires 40 hours per year earned sick time if you have 5–99 employees and 56 hours per year earned sick time if you have over 100 employees

 - Illinois, which requires a mandatory 40 hours per year for sick leave